 About Weather Telematics

-Weather Telematics is a smart mobility company that operates a proprietary hyper-local mobile sensor network to generate road weather data products for enterprises, governments and consumers.
+Weather Telematics is a smart mobility company that operates a hyper-local mobile sensor network to generate road weather data products for enterprises, governments and consumers.